guilogar/pdfdoclet/Readme.md

 --------
 You can find examples for how to run the PDFDoclet with ANT in the file "build.xml".
-There is also an example shell-script "example.sh" which shows how to call the doclet directly with javadoc (just set the JAVA_HOME environment variable correctly in the script).
+There is also an example shell-script "init.sh" which shows how to call the doclet directly with javadoc (just set the JAVA_HOME environment variable correctly in the script).